olemb/livemidi/README.rst

 Experimental MIDI library using Python 3.7 dataclasses.

-*Note:* Meep is written primarily for my own use but if there's interest it could be used as a starting point for a real library.
+*Note:* Meep is written primarily for my own use and I have no plans for a formal release, but if there's interest it could be used as a starting point for a real library.
 There may also be ideas here that could be reused in Mido.

 .. code-block:: python